Laufey and Kratos together in a God of War story scene

 Play path

 These games add context, but they are not required homework.
-Pick a replay route before reading deeper story theories.
+Use this as a replay shortcut before going deeper.

 01